-Unfortunately, if you break a rental lease, it is possible for a future landlord to find this out through rental references and history.
-However, if you had a reasonable reason for breaking your lease, and have a pristine rental history and good references despite this, it might not cause any real problems.
+Unfortunately, a future landlord can find out if you break a lease through rental references and history.
+However, if you had a reasonable reason for breaking your lease and have an otherwise pristine rental history and good references, it might not cause any real problems.

-Additionally, it’s vital to adhere to the requirements of breaking your lease.
-Specifically, ensuring you continue to keep up-to-date on rental payments and other costs associated with breaking the lease, is important.
-Not doing so is considered a breach of contract, and can cause you to be listed on a tenancy blacklist such as TICA.
+Not doing so is considered a breach of contract and can cause you to be listed on a tenancy blacklist.
 This will make finding a new rental extremely difficult, as it is a site used by most property managers (like a credit check for lenders) to verify the viability of a rental tenancy application.

 Tips for breaking a lease smoothly